dawg/site/guide/user_guide.md

 > An [Instrument](#instruments) routed to channel `0`.

 ## Effects
 `Effects` are software or hardware elements that manipulate an audio signal in some way.
 See [here](https://blog.landr.com/audio-effects-plugins-guide/) for a more detailed overview and some examples.
 Effects are inserted into channels within the [Mixer](#mixer) and manipulate the instruments that are routed to that particular channel.
-Vusic currently features the following effects:
+DAWG currently features the following effects:

 - Wah
 - Reverb